-There are many similar fragrance in Explorer style out there, so I’m gonna name the few which stood the test of time.
+There are many similar fragrances in Explorer style out there, so I’m gonna name the few which stood the test of time.

 Creed Aventus – the original creation of this scent profile and the most popular niche fragrance of all time.
 If you want the real deal, go with Aventus.

-Dior Sauvage EDT -the Sauvage DNA runs trough the Explorer’s body and gives it that freshness and woodiness with Ambroxan.
+Dior Sauvage EDT -the Sauvage DNA runs through the Explorer’s body and gives it that freshness and woodiness with Ambroxan.
 Sauvage is arguably the most popular modern designer perfume.

 Armaf Club De Nuit Intense Man – Armaf’s take on the popular DNA.
-More synthetic than Explorer, but much better in the compliment department.
-CDNI is still fragcomms affordable superstar.
+More synthetic than Explorer, but much better in the complement department.
+CDNI is still a fragrance community affordable superstar.

 Zara Vibrant Leather – a more subtle version of Aventus.
 I find it the best version if you wish to sample the DNA.